 The date range control allows you to select how much historical data will load.
 RTS stores your historical data as far back as 30-days.

 The Time Series drop-down allows you to select the number of time series to display in the Chart.
 Time series are sorted by the most number of queries received with the time frame.

 Filters allow you to select and view only data that matches the filter you have selected.
 For example, if we click on the Location checkbox, and then select San Jose from the drop-down, only queries from San Jose will be displayed.
 Or if you click on the Record Type checkbox, and then select the RecordType, A, from the drop-down, only queries from San Jose for A records will be displayed.

 You can combine multiple filters, but only one type of each filter can be chosen at a time.
 For example, you can Filter by Location: Ashburn, VA and Record Type: A Records.
 But you cannot filter by Location: Ashburn, VA, and Location: Seattle, WA.

 The “Roll-Up By” feature allows you to combine time series.
 For example, if you click the “All” checkbox, then all the Time series will be combined and the Chart will show the total number of queries, as a function of time, that your domain received over your selected time frame.
 If you’re following along, please unselect the “All” checkbox to show all the Time series.

 You can also combine multiple time series together by selecting the dimensions you want to see together.
 For example: leave the “Record Type” and “Record Name” checkboxes selected.

 Now all the record types and record names will be combined, and the remaining Time series will only have location dimensions.
-Effectively, you are now seeing the queries received at each of the top five DNS Made Easy name servers locations.
+Effectively, you are now seeing the queries received at each of the top five DNS Made Easy name server locations.
 The legend at the bottom of the Chart will show the series only by location.